 - 5.1 Leave Hours.
 The Department agrees to provide 1000 hours each fiscal year, accumulative for the duration of this contract, for the use of PPA members to conduct Association business associated with the administration of the collective bargaining agreement which is inclusive of representation of bargaining unit employees and including day-to-day operations, i.e., conventions, seminars, training, and lobbying during the legislative session.
 Once the maximum yearly hours are exceeded, vacation leave will be used. - 5.2 Limits on Use.
 No more than one individual from a section/unit/squad may use Association leave at any given time.
 Exceptions may be granted by the Sheriff/designee. - 5.3 Association Authorization.
 The Executive Director, or his designee, will determine the use of Association leave. - 5.4 Application for Leave.
-Members relieved from duty for purposes listed above will submit LVMPD 2 (Application for Leave) through the chain of command to Payroll.
+Members relieved from duty for purposes listed above will submit LVMPD 2 (Application for Leave) or an electronic leave slip through Employee Self Service (ESS) through the chain of command to Payroll.
 The application for leave will indicate the hours absented are for Association business. - 5.5 Full-Time Association Positions.
-The Association will be allowed to maintain one full time employee representative for every 400 employees in the bargaining unit.
-The Association will be allowed to maintain eight (8) full-time employee positions until a successor collective bargaining agreement is signed into effect.
-During the term of this agreement, the PPA agrees not to request any additional full-time representatives.
+The Association will be allowed to maintain seven (7) full-time representatives.
 Such positions will be filled by appointment of the Executive Director and confirmation of the LVPPA Board of Directors.
 The LVPPA Board of Directors may also elect to reimburse the Department for hours used beyond the hours defined in 5.1 for one additional full-time position.